endojs/endo/README.md

 its floating point data type, we'll always say "mathematical number" when that's what we mean.

-This package is concerned the mathematical *natural numbers*, the non-negative integers.
+This package is concerned with the mathematical *natural numbers*, the non-negative integers.
 All of these can be safely represented as bigints, given enough memory.
 Some of these can be represented as JS numbers, and a smaller set can *safely* be represented as JS numbers, given a specific notion of safety.